xz-keg/Lineage-Detector/README.md

 ``argparse``
 ``copy``

-Add highlighted lineage features to highlight samples with too many reversions, branches with additional undesignated Spike or Orf9b mutation, or branches with early stop signal/start codon destroyed.
+Add highlighted lineage features to highlight samples with too many reversions, branches with additional undesignated Spike or Orf3a or Orf9b mutation, or branches with early stop signal/start codon destroyed.

 Link to view important seqs on the most recent uploads (date replaced to the most recent date and num refers to number of seqs (1:0-1000, 2:1000-2000 etc)):